Chapter 17.71

 a.
 If the permit requires approval of a new fully contained community as provided in RCW 36.70A.350, master planned resort as provided in RCW 36.70A.360, or the siting of an essential public facility as provided in RCW 36.70A.200.

-3. Time Computations.
-All time periods, unless otherwise specifically stated, shall refer to calendar days.
-All dates are counted from the date submitted to the postmarked date of the response.
-(Ord.
-1741 § 38, 2009).
+4. All time periods, unless otherwise specifically stated, shall refer to calendar days.
+All dates are counted from the date submitted to the date of the response.

-17.71.120 General – Notice of application procedures.
+17.71.120 Notice of application procedures.

 When a notice of application is required, it shall be distributed as follows:

-G. A notice of application shall be published, mailed and posted no later than 15 days after the notice of complete application.
+E. A notice of application shall be distributed no later than 15 days after the determination of completeness.
 (Ord.
+2097 § 2, 2024; Ord.
 1741 § 38, 2009).

-17.71.130 General – Open record hearing procedures.
+17.71.130 Open record hearing procedures.

 B. Participation in Hearing.
 Any person may participate in the open public hearing by submitting written comments to the applicable director prior to the hearing or by submitting written comments or making oral comments at the hearing.

 C. Transmittal of File.
-The applicable director shall transmit all written comments received prior to the hearing and information reviewed or relied upon by the applicable director and/or the SEPA responsible official in making the recommendation to the hearing examiner, planning commission or city council.
+The applicable director shall transmit all written comments received prior to the hearing and information reviewed or relied upon by the applicable director and/or the SEPA responsible official in making the recommendation to the hearing examiner, planning commission, or city council.
 The file shall also include information verifying compliance with public notice requirements.

-17.71.140 General – Closed record hearing procedures.
+17.71.140 Closed record hearing procedures.

 A. Elements for Consideration.
 The presiding officer or body conducting a closed record hearing shall not accept new information, written or oral, on the application, unless authorized by Chapter 36.70B RCW, but shall consider the following in deciding upon an application: